An Original Short Thriller

-“See, that is entertaining to me.”
-Alistair hissed, his voice seemed far away.
-“One of two things, you are given definitively at birth, and you’ve wasted it by not understanding how to use it, or what it really means to you.
-Why would I trust anymore of mine to you.”
+“See, that’s entertaining to me.”
+Alistair hissed, his voice trailing, “One of two things you are given at birth, and you’ve wasted it by not fulling appreciating it to this point.
+So tell me, if you can’t take yours seriously, why would I trust anymore of mine to you.”
+He finished thoughtfully.

 “I’m sorry, Al…” Drake’s voice cracked slightly with nerves.
 “Mr. Richards, did I do something?
 Does this have to do with my yearly review?”

 Alistair barrelled forward without acknowledging the question, “My name holds Germanic roots to Mr. Kaiser.
 It means Brave Power or one who holds its likeness, I remind myself of it daily.”
 Alistair turned.
 “And look what it has done to return the favor.”